 University of Washington - Michael G. Foster School of Business

-For a long list of investment "biases,'' e.g., home bias, loss aversion, and performance chasing, we find that genetic differences explain up to 45% of the variation across individual investors.
-The genetic factors that influence investment biases are also found to affect behaviors in other, non-investment, domains.
-This evidence is consistent with a view that investment biases are manifestations of innate and evolutionary ancient features of human behavior.
-The environment an investor experiences also affects investment biases, either directly or as a moderator of genetic predispositions.
-For example, we find that work-related experience with finance seems to reduce genetic predispositions to investment biases, while general education does not.
-Finally, even genetically identical investors, who grow up in the same family environment, often differ substantially in their investment behaviors due to individual-specific experiences or events.
+For a long list of investment "biases," including lack of diversification, excessive trading, and the disposition effect, we find that genetic differences explain up to 45% of the remaining variation across individual investors, after controlling for observable individual characteristics.
+The evidence is consistent with a view that investment biases are manifestations of innate and evolutionary ancient features of human behavior.
+We find that work experience with finance reduces genetic predispositions to investment biases.
+Finally, we find that even genetically identical investors, who grew up in the same family environment, often differ substantially in their investment behaviors due to individual-specific experiences or events.